 The proofs of Parts 1 and 2 (see Theorems 3.1 and 3.2, resp.) clarify that, in the bounded-degree graph regime, the robust self-ordering feature has little to do with local self-ordering procedures.
 What matters for the latter is the ability to locate oneself based on exploring a small portion of the graph, where in bounded-degree graphs such an exploration is truly local.
 In particular, a directed and positional (binary) tree (used in the proof of Theorem 3.1) is the archetypical structure that supports such a localization.
+Needless to say, such (balanced) trees are extremely non-robust (e.g., consider flipping the two sub-trees that are adjacent to the root).

-We note that these directed and colored edges can be implemented by constant-size gadgets (which are either trees (having vertices of different degrees) or have constant girth).
-Needless to say, these graphs may not be robustly self-ordered.
-In contrast, a regular graph of large girth (which may be robustly self-ordered) hinders any attempt at such localization, since the neighborhoods look identical anywhere.
+In contrast, a regular graph of large girth (which may be robustly self-ordered) hinders any attempt at localization, since the neighborhoods look identical anywhere.
 In fact, different vertex degrees and short cycles are the only ways one can gather information about one's location in the graph by exploring the neighborhood.
 (We stress that the foregoing discussion refers to the bounded-degree regime, and makes little sense in the dense graph regime.)